emvaized/circle-mouse-gestures/README.md

 Extension features:
 - separate gestures for links, images, input fields etc.
 - support for rocker gestures, mouse wheel gestures
-- supports horizontal mouse wheel gestures - great on mouses wheel horizontal wheel, such as MX Master
+- supports horizontal wheel gestures - great on mouses with horizontal wheel, such as MX Master
 - image preview and link preview (like in Safari on mac)
 - vertical and horizontal tab switcher
 - gestures on long left click (works great on macbook)
 - great customization options

 ... and many more

 Download for Firefox: